zotonic/zotonic/doc/developer-guide/releasenotes/rel_0.08.0.rst

 * Added download link to media on page.tpl
 * _existing_module/1 which checks if a module name can be found (and loaded) as a module.
 This without creating a new atom when the module does not exist.
 * Added flattr button
-* Added fold set_user_language, sets the context language to the pref_language of an user.
+* Added fold set_user_language, sets the context language to the pref_language of a user.
 * Added freebsd to iconv rebar config.
 Thanks to Thomas Legg.
 * Added id_exclude search term.
 With thanks to Michael Connors.
 * Added is_even filter.
 Thanks to Michael Connors